Bill Perkins (politician): New York State Senate (2007–2017)

-New York City Council (2017-2021)
+New York City Council (2017–2021)

 In 2016, Councilmember Inez Dickens, who had succeeded Perkins on the New York City Council, announced that she would forgo her last year on the Council to run for a vacant seat in the New York State Assembly.
-After Dickens won the Assembly seat, New York City Mayor Bill de Blasio called a February 14, 2017 special election to fill her vacated seat on the City Council.
+After Dickens won the Assembly seat, New York City Mayor Bill de Blasio called a February 14, 2017, special election to fill her vacated seat on the City Council.
 Perkins announced that he would be a candidate and won the election with over 33% of the vote.
 He was sworn into office on March 1, 2017.

 Perkins won a full four-year term in the November 2017 general election.

-On January 31, 2019, Perkins was transported to the hospital by authorities "after neighbors called the police on him for acting erratically in his Manhattan home".
+On January 31, 2019, Perkins was transported to a hospital by authorities "after neighbors called the police on him for acting erratically in his Manhattan home".
 At the time, the Daily News reported that Perkins was receiving treatment for colon cancer and that various constituents and colleagues had expressed concern about his health and his continued fitness to hold public office.
 In June 2021, Gothamist published a piece on Perkins entitled "As Worries Persist Over Harlem Lawmaker's Health, Elected Leaders Stay Mum".

 Perkins sought re-election to the City Council in 2021.
-The June 22, 2021 Democratic primary in Council District 9 was so close that a recount was held.
+The June 22, 2021, Democratic primary in Council District 9 was so close that a recount was held.
 On August 9, 2021, Perkins conceded the primary election to Kristin Richardson Jordan, a democratic socialist, and announced that he would retire at the end of the year.

+Electoral history

+Death

+Perkins died in New York City on May 16, 2023, at the age of 74.